Cape Newenham Long Range Radar Site

-Cape Newenham Air Force Station (AAC ID: F-05, LRR ID: A-09) is a closed United States Air Force General Surveillance Radar station.
+Cape Newenham Air Force Station (AAC ID: F-05, LRR ID: A-09) is a United States Air Force General Surveillance Radar station.
 It is located 67.5 mi west-southwest of Togiak, Alaska.

-The radar surveillance station was closed on 1 November 1983, and was re-designated as a Long Range Radar (LRR) site as part of the Alaska Radar System.
+The radar was upgraded on 1 November 1983, and was re-designated as a Long Range Radar (LRR) site as part of the Alaska Radar System.
 Today, it remains active as part of the Alaska NORAD Region under the jurisdiction of the 611th Air Support Group, Elmendorf AFB, Alaska.
+The normal complement of civilian personnel includes two Station Mechanics, one Services Technician and one Radar Technician.
+There are no USAF personnel stationed at the radar sites, but they visit occasionally to perform inspections.

 History

 Cape Newenham AFS was a continental defence radar station constructed to provide the United States Air Force early warning of an attack by the Soviet Union on Alaska.